ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   A value of 0 refers to the current version of the TEEP protocol.
   If this field is not present, it is to be treated the same as if it contained only version 0.

-ocsp-data
-: The ocsp-data parameter contains a list of OCSP stapling data respectively for the TAM certificate and each of the CA certificates up to, but not including, the trust anchor.
-The TAM provides OCSP data so that the TEEP Agent can validate the status of the TAM certificate chain without making its own external OCSP service call.
-OCSP data MUST be conveyed as a DER-encoded OCSP response (using the ASN.1 type OCSPResponse defined in {{RFC6960}}).
-The use of OCSP is OPTIONAL to implement for both the TAM and the TEEP Agent.
-A TAM can query the TEEP Agent for the support of this functionality via the capability discovery exchange, as described above.

 ## QueryResponse Message